 Students who complete courses for the Leadership Foundations Certificate and who wish to enter the MBA program must apply.
 Once accepted, the courses that students completed as part of the certificate will appear on their academic transcript as "CW" (course waived) in their MBA program.
-The information in the Course Waiver for Credit section applies, with the exception of the two courses limitation.
+The information in the Course Waiver for Credit section applies.
 Students should note that only courses in which they received a grade of 2.0 (C) or above will be eligible for a course waiver.

 Course waivers are not permitted in the Graduate Certificate.
-Contact the Registrar if you have any questions.
+Contact the Registrar (registrar@lfgsm.edu) if you have any questions.